stmilne/icds_docs/docs/software/installing-from-source.md

 installation may be straightforward and self-contained, or may require extensive modification to install missing dependent packages.

-!!! note "Container support on the RC cluster"
-    Docker and Docker Compose are not supported due to privilege restrictions.
-    Use Apptainer instead; it can run Docker images but does not support Docker Compose or multi-container orchestration.

 ## No root access

 If you have worked with a laptop running Linux,